outerbounds/full-stack-ML-metaflow-tutorial/scipy-full-stack-ml/README.md

 ### 5. Open Jupyter Lab

-In the terminal, execute `jupyter lab`.
+In the terminal, run any command you use to open a `.ipynb` file, for example `jupyter lab`.

-Then open the notebook `1-Laptop-ML.ipynb` and we're ready to get coding.
-Enjoy.
+> To see the order the content was intended to be run, check out the data sections of the [workspace file](./.obs-metadata.json) that organizes your [sandbox workspace](https://account.outerbounds.dev/account/?workspace=/home/workspace/workspaces/scipy-full-stack-ml/workspace.code-workspace).

 ## Session Outline